Algodystrophy: when and how it manifests itself.

-When making a diagnosis of Algodystrophy, the alarm signals considered are usually the presence of an initial nociceptive event or cause of immobilization, continuous pain, allodynia (a previously painless stimulus that has become painful), hyperalgesia (the pain is excessive compared to the triggering stimulus), edema, alteration of the skin vascularization or abnormal activity of sweat in the painful area (diagnosis that is excluded by the presence of other conditions that could reflect the level of pain and impotence).
+When making a diagnosis of Algodystrophy (CRPS), the alarm signals considered are usually the presence of an initial event or cause of immobilization, continuous pain, allodynia (a previously painless stimulus that has become painful), hyperalgesia (the pain is excessive compared to the triggering stimulus), edema, alteration of the skin vascularization or abnormal activity of sweat in the painful area.

 Other factors that may be symptoms of CRPS are predominant vasomotor disorders, predominant sensory disorders that manifest and develop in three phases: the hot phase, the cold phase and the chronic phase.